B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Overview/Installation.rst

         wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
         bash Miniconda3-latest-Linux-x86_64.sh

-2. **Install Bioconda**: Ensure that Bioconda is installed in your system.
+2. **Add Bioconda and conda-forge channels**: Ensure that conda can search and install packages from the Bioconda and conda-forge channels.

     .. code-block:: bash